 Legacy is the customer evidence that the substrate-first design works in production over time, not just in pitch decks.

 Twelve months on Atlas.
 Started with email-only support deflection.
 Added web chat as the second channel once email proved itself.
 Added voice agents on inbound calls as the third channel.
 Added agents integrated into their CRM and kit-ordering system as the fourth channel, using connectors from the Clarm catalogue.
 Total case volume across all channels in month twelve is roughly 8x what it was in month one.
-Their team has been in the approval seat the entire twelve months.
-There has been no CVE moment, no marketplace incident, no board meeting about an agent doing something the team did not approve.
+Named owners have been tied into the workflow the entire twelve months.
+There has been no board meeting about an agent doing something outside the approved ground layer.

 What we are not saying

-We are not saying OpenClaw is a bad project.
-It is an ambitious open-source effort that attracted real engineering attention, and the post-incident remediation has been transparent and serious.
-We are not saying open-source self-hosted is the wrong category; for many teams it will be the right answer in 2027 or 2028 once the security tooling around agent frameworks catches up.
+We are not saying open-source frameworks are the wrong category.
+For many teams it will be the right answer in 2027 or 2028 once the security tooling around agent frameworks catches up.

 We are saying: in May 2026, the enterprise reality is that the substrate has to do the work governance teams expect, on day one, by default, with no toggles.
 The buyers we talk to who have shipped a single agent and now want to ship eight are not arguing about whether they need this.
 They are asking who has the architecture today.